mlochbaum/BQN/doc/lexical.md

 ## Mutation

 The value of a variable can be modified with `↩`.
 It's similar to definition `←` in that it sets the value of the variable, but the way it interacts with scoping is completely different.
-Defining creates a new variable in the current scope, and modifying refers to an existing variable in the current scope or a parent.
-In scoping terms, modifying is more like an ordinary variable reference than a definition.
+Definition creates a new variable in the current scope, and modification refers to an existing variable in the current scope or a parent.
+In scoping terms, a modification is more like an ordinary variable reference than a definition.

 When a variable's modified, functions with access to it see the new value.
 They have access to the variable, not any particular value that it has.